fqantonio/GoingInductive/README.md

 This study investigates the impact of shifting from deductive to inductive teaching methods within a blended learning (bLearning) environment for young science and technology students.
 While research on specific educational methodologies is extensive, this analysis focuses on a strategic change.

-The findings suggest that, within the constraints of our research, a 4C/ID bLearning approach doesn't consistently outperform Direct Instruction across all outcomes.
+The findings suggest that, within the constraints of our research, a 4C/ID bLearning approach doesn't consistently outperform Direct Instruction (DI) across all outcomes.
 While we observed a significant positive impact on Lab Practice skills, effects on school success and learning transfer were less pronounced.
 Interestingly, we found a negative impact on social skills.
 These differential effects were observed across the student sample, with female students, ninth-graders, and those better adapted to school environments demonstrating greater benefits.

 This research highlights the need for careful consideration when implementing such a pedagogical shift.
 It discusses the specific implications for teachers, policymakers, and school administrators, acknowledging the potential challenges and benefits associated with this change.
 The analysis is based on 12 years of teacher data (2003-2017), providing insights into the impact on learning transfer, lab practice, social skills, and academic results.

-> **Keywords** Inductive learning strategy; instructional Design; 4C/ID; Direct Instruction; Learning Flow; Learning Transfer, Lab Practice, Social Skills and Academic Results; Cognitive Load Theory; MultiIntelligence Theory; Brain Based Learning; bLearning, Statistical Non-parametric Inference.
+> **Keywords** Inductive learning strategy; instructional Design; 4C/ID; Direct Instruction; Learning Flow; Learning Transfer, Lab Practice, Social Skills, Academic Results; Cognitive Load Theory; MultiIntelligence Theory; Brain Based Learning; bLearning, Statistical Non-parametric Inference.

 # GOALS, RESEARCH QUESTIONS and HYPOTHESIS

-The main goal of this study aims, specifically, to investigate the impact of transitioning from Direct Instruction (Merrill, 2007) to Van Merriënboer's Inductive Four Component Instructional Design (4C/ID) model (Van Merriënboer, Kirschner, 2007) within a bLearning environment using Moodle as a Learning Management System (LMS) (Cole, 2005; Rice, 2006).
+The main goal of this study aims, specifically, to investigate the impact of transitioning from Direct Instruction (DI) (Merrill, 2007) to Van Merriënboer's Inductive Four Component Instructional Design (4C/ID) model (Van Merriënboer, Kirschner, 2007) within a bLearning environment using Moodle as a Learning Management System (LMS) (Cole, 2005; Rice, 2006).

 The research examines the impact on four key learning outcomes: Learning Transfer, Lab Practice, Social Skills, and Academic Achievement.
 To guide this investigation, the following research questions were addressed: